 Yes, you can use TouchBack on chemically relaxed or permed hair.
 The formula attaches to the outside of the hair.
 There are no harsh chemicals, like ammonia or peroxide, to damage the hair.

-The comb acts as a skin shield at the hairline and temples.
+The comb lifts the hair for easy application and acts as a hairline shield.
 Slide the comb under the hair, as close to the scalp as possible, then apply TouchBack.

 TouchBack is classified as a temporary hair color and, therefore, carries customary warnings against use around the eyes.